Stone pseudovarieties: Preliminaries

 Let $X$ be a topological space.
 We say that the space $X$ is $T_1$ if, given any distinct points $x,y\in X$, there is an open set $U$ such that $x\in U$ and $y\notin U$.
 The space $X$ is \emph{completely regular} if, whenever $x\in X$ and $C\subseteq X$ is a closed subset not containing $x$, there is a continuous function $\varphi:X\to\mathbb{R}$ into the reals that maps $x$ to~$0$ and $C$ to~$1$.
-A $T_1$ completely regular space is said to be a \emph{Tychonoff space} (or a $T_{3\frac12}$ space).
-Note that Tychonoff spaces are regular (also known as $T_3$ spaces).
+A $T_1$ completely regular space is said to be a \emph{Tychonoff space}.
+Compact spaces are Tychonoff \cite[Theorems 1.5.11 and 3.1.9]{Engelking:1989} and so are subspaces of Tychonoff spaces.

 A \emph{compactification} of the space $X$ is a compact space $C$ endowed with a homeomorphic embedding $\varepsilon_C:X\to C$ whose image is a dense subspace of~$C$.
 Compactifications of $X$ may be naturally ordered by letting $C_1\le C_2$ if there is a continuous mapping $f:C_2\to C_1$ such that $f\circ\varepsilon_{C_2}=\varepsilon_{C_1}$.
 The \emph{\v Cech-Stone compactification} (also known as \emph{Stone-\v Cech} compactification; since both papers \cite{Cech:1937,Stone:1937} were published in the same year, we prefer the alphabetical order) of~$X$ is a maximum compactification of~$X$ in the quasi-ordering $\le$, which may or may not exist.
 If it exists for the space $X$, it is clearly unique and it is denoted $\beta X$.
 The \v Cech-Stone compactification exists exactly for Tychonoff spaces \cite[Corollary~3.5.10]{Engelking:1989}.
 Note that the existing literature also considers compactifications of more general spaces, but then the definition assumes that $\varepsilon_C$ is only a continuous mapping.